ncatlab/nlab-content/pages/5/4/2/2/2245/content.md

 ## Linear algebraic groups and abelian varieties

-There are two important classes of algebraic groups whose intersection is trivial (the identity group): Linear algebraic groups and abelian varieties.
+There are two important classes of algebraic groups whose intersection is trivial (the identity group): Linear algebraic groups and [[abelian variety|abelian varieties]].

 Any algebraic group contains a unique normal linear algebraic subgroup $H$ such that their quotient $G/H$ is an abelian variety.